Space-Engineers-Modding/modding-reference/_doc/tools/3d-modelling/seut/troubleshooting/error-codes.md

 ```
 **Cause**

+There was an unspecified error when attempting to refresh the available MatLibs.

 **Solution**

+The common cause for this is that the paths set in SEUT's addon preferences have been reset and are currently empty.

 ### E022
 ```
-SEUT: Too many objects in Collision collection.
-Collection contains {variable_1} but Space Engineers only supports a maximum of 16.
+SEUT: Too many objects in '{variable_1}'-collection.
+Collection contains {variable_2} but Space Engineers only supports a maximum of 16.
 ```
 **Cause**

+There are too many separate objects in the specified collection.

 **Solution**

+Reduce the amount of objects in the specified collection.
+Note that making the existing objects more complex is often not a good solution either, due to the way Havok converts them into collision shapes.

 ### E023
 ```